-As for the Energia group, we are still in a severe situation, as there is still no prospect of restarting our Shimane Nuclear Power Station, which will be indispensable for radical recovery of the business base and stabilization of our business.
+However, we are still in a severe situation, as there is still no prospect of restarting our Shimane Nuclear Power Station, which will be indispensable for radical recovery of the business base and stabilization of our business.
+We will respond definitely to the new regulatory requirements enacted by the Nuclear Regulation Authority (NRA), and will continue to engage in improving of safety as we make maximal efforts toward operation restart and commissioning while obtaining the understanding of the local people.

 In response to the full liberalization of the retail sale of electricity, we will provide high value-added services to meet diverse energy-related needs ranging from home to commercial, so as to go on being chosen by the customers of the Chugoku Region, which is our operating base.
 In addition, with a view to establishing new revenue base, we will take steps to promote electricity business in areas outside the Chugoku Region and overseas power generation business.

-As we stated in Energia Group Corporate Vision, we will be striving to be a “corporate group that people choose in the region and that grow beyond the region” in order to be able to meet our stockholders’ and investors’ expectations
+We will be striving to be a “corporate group that people choose in the region and that grow beyond the region” in order to be able to meet our stockholders’ and investors’ expectations.

 We request your continued cooperation and support into the future.